What is a Desktop App?

 - Updates to the desktop applications should be installed by the end-users.
 The updates may be published through the Internet but the installation is usually a manual process done by the end-user.

-- The desktop applications are designed to run in an isolated environment hence they have fewer security issues.
+- The desktop applications are designed to run in an isolated environment hence when penetration testing services providers tested the system, they found fewer security issues.

 - The ability to work without an Internet connection is another common characteristic of desktop applications.